jundalisay/spblist/content/en/research/paracelsus/nature/book-09/chapter-05c.md

 Hence it is that a man is called a Hog, for his sordid and swinish life.

-And a Horse for his bearing, for which hee is eminent.
+And a Horse for his bearing, for which he  is eminent.

 And a Cow, because shee is unsatiable with meat, and drink, and knows no measure of her belly.

 And a Bear, because he is mishapen, and stronger then other men.

-A Fox, because he is a turn-coat, and deceitfull, accommodating himselfe to all, and offending none.
+A Fox, because he is a turn-coat, and deceitfull, accommodating himself to all, and offending none.

 A Dog, because he is faithfull to none, but his own mouth, is false, and inofficious to all.

-And a Sheep, because hee hurts no body but himselfe, and is usefull to all, rather then to himself, &c.
+And a Sheep, because he  hurts no body but himself, and is usefull to all, rather then to himself, &c.

 In what hearbs there is a signature.